zzhanghub/crawler_pixabay/README.md

   * `previewURL`: Low resolution images with a maximum width or height of 150 px;
   * `webformatURL`: Medium sized image with a maximum width or height of 640 px;
   * `largeImageURL`:Scaled image with a maximum width/height of 1280px;
-* `npage`: The larger the value, the larger the search range.
+* `npage`: The larger the value, the larger the search scope.
 ```json
 {
     "keywords_file": "./keywords.json",